These pages show a camera collection covering the following:

 From the 60s to the digital takeover, I present models that are of importance to the history, decade by decade.
-This part is of course very subjective as it is my story.
+This is my selection.
+Others might have chosen other cameras.

 -The Pentax collection, which is the base of the collection and giving name to the site, consists of all 61 international film PP SLR models plus most local variants and some special models.
 This is very close to a complete collection.
 From digital takeover, only main models are presented.

 -Takumar lenses are presented in four chapters Takumar, Auto-Takumar, Super-Takumar and SMC (Super-Multi-Coated) Takumar.